-These new ‘battleships’ have been one of the biggest assets to the warfare merchandise of all nations.
-Ever since their inception, these ships have made a huge difference for the defence system of several countries.
+These new ‘battleships’ have been one of the most significant assets to the warfare merchandise of all nations.
+Ever since their inception, these ships have made a massive difference in the defence system of several countries.

-Currently, most of the world powers are operating or building technologically advanced aircraft carriers to safeguard their maritime rights and interests.
+Currently, most world powers are operating or building technologically advanced aircraft carriers to safeguard their maritime rights and interests.
 There are a total of 41 active aircraft carriers in operation by thirteen navies across the world.

 In addition, counties such as Japan (4), France (3), Australia (2), Egypt (2), Brazil (1), South Korea (1), and Thailand (1) operate a total of fourteen small carriers that are capable of only carrying helicopters.

-1. Nimitz Class, USA:
+2. Nimitz Class, USA

 They were constructed in 1968 and launched in 1972.
 Soon they were re-launched as multirole carriers with a nuclear propulsion system.